-Let a primitive polynomial $P(z)$ be a primitive polynomial.
-Then $\Omega_P$ is clearly a compact $\Z$-subgroup of $St(\T)$.
-Moreover, it is shift-invariant.
-Therefore, the pair $(\Omega_P,\sigma)$, where $\sigma$ is the shift, becomes a compact dynamical system, which is called the dynamical system {\it defined by} $P(z)$.
+Let $P(z)$ be a primitive polynomial over $\Z$.
+Then clearly $\Omega_P$ is a compact $\Z$-subgroup of $St(\T)$.
+Moreover, the pair $(\Omega_P,\sigma)$, where $\sigma$ is the shift, becomes a compact dynamical system, which is called the dynamical system introduced by $P(z)$.
 On the other hand, let